aave/aip/content/aips/AIP-Ampl_interest_rate.md

 Following [API-12](https://governance.aave.com/t/proposal-add-support-for-ampl/854/8), [AMPL borrowing & lending](https://app.aave.com/reserve-overview/AMPL-0xd46ba6d942050d489dbd938a2c909a5d5039a1610xb53c1a33016b2dc2ff3653530bff1848a515c8c5) went live on the AAVE v2 market [date=2021-07-24 time=20:22:00 timezone="UTC"].

-Since then, there has been a near 100% utilization rate of lent assets.
+Since then, there has been a near 100% utilization rate of deposited assets.
 This suggests the maximum cap of the interest rate curve is not able to reach a high enough value to effectively balance incentives between the borrow side and lending side of the marketplace.

 ![Lend and Borrow APY on AAVE, 7/24/21](../assets/AIP-Ampl_interest_rate/apys.png "Lend and Borrow APY on AAVE, 7/24/21")

-While the AMPL spot market is currently in a relatively extreme condition, the Aave borrowing market should be able to perform efficiently in all market scenarios.
+While the AMPL spot market is currently in a relatively extreme condition, the AAVE borrowing market should be able to perform efficiently in all market scenarios.

 ## Specification

-We suggest the following new variable [interest rate model](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate#interest-rate-model):
+We suggest the following parameters for AAVE's default [interest rate model](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate#interest-rate-model):

 - Optimal utilization = 75%
 - Slope1 = 2%